mpointer/ai-docx-bootcamp/pricing/pricing_model.md

 | Customization | Yes | No | Limited | Limited |

 ## Value Proposition
-The AI Docx Builder Bootcamp offers specialized training focused specifically on document processing with AI, providing:
+The CODA Document Ecosystem offers specialized training focused specifically on document processing with AI, providing:
 1. Targeted skills that can be immediately applied in business contexts
 2. Flexible learning options to accommodate different schedules and learning styles
 3. Practical, hands-on experience with real-world document processing scenarios
 4. Scalable options for both individuals and organizations
-5. Significantly lower cost than general AI bootcamps while maintaining focus on high-value document processing skills
+5. Significantly lower cost than general AI ecosystems while maintaining focus on high-value document processing skills

 ## Recommended Pricing Strategy for Innova Solutions
-For Innova Solutions' sales team, we recommend positioning the Department Tier ($25,000) as the primary offering, with the following key selling points:
+For Innova Solutions' sales team, we recommend positioning the Department Ecosystem ($25,000) as the primary offering, with the following key selling points:
 1. Comprehensive training for up to 25 team members
 2. Customized to document processing needs specific to client industries
 3. Ongoing support to ensure successful implementation